zoomout/micronaut-stocks-service/README.md

 - api tests
 - test coverage report
 - docker deployment
-- simple UI to display all stocks (using Thymeleaf)
+- simple UI to display all stocks (using Thymeleaf), available at root (e.g. http://localhost:8080/)
 - swagger api documentation

 What is not done: